 ABOUT HAN FENG

-Han Feng grew up in Nanjing and Hangzhou, China, and received her education from the China Academy of Fine Arts in Hangzhou in the early 1980s.
+Han Feng grew up in Nanjing and Hangzhou, China, and received her education from the China Academy of Art in Hangzhou in the early 1980s.
 She moved to New York in 1985 and launched her first ready-to-wear collection at Bryant Park in New York in 1993.
 She made her costume design debut with Anthony Minghella’s Madama Butterfly at the English National Opera, London, and the Metropolitan Opera, New York.

 Han Feng's clothing, design, and art installations have been featured in major exhibitions at the Victoria and Albert Museum, London; Neue Galerie and Cooper-Hewitt National Design Museum, New York, among others.